mwarddev/personal-budget-calculator/README.md

 ### Platforms
 * Desktop/Laptop with the following browsers:
-    * Google Chrome - no issues, used to develop site.
+    * Google Chrome - No issues, used to develop site.
     * Opera - One issue, remove box on wrong side of screen, used flex align-self to fix.
     * Microsoft Edge - no issues.
-    * FireFox - no issues.
+    * FireFox - No issues.
 * iPad/iPhone - CSS issues with hidden details markers, fixed with -webkit-details-marker and display none.
-* Android Phone - no issues.
+* Android Phone - No issues.

 ### Peer Reviews
 Code was deployed and links send to friends and family to review as well as posted in a Slack channel for fellow coders to review.
 The following issues were raised:
-* IOS CSS issues (covered above) - fixed.
+* IOS CSS issues (covered above) - Fixed.
-* Overlapping text on mobile phone - fixed with a media query.
+* Overlapping text on mobile phone - Fixed with a media query.
 * Drawchart container warning in console on load - Caused by hidden div, moved div out of container, fixed.
 * User able to input minus figures in input fields - Validator attributes added in HTML file, fixed.
-* Upon suggestion from my mentor and family member large JS functions were split into smaller functions and called where needed - fixed.
+* Upon suggestion from my mentor and family member large JS functions were split into smaller functions and called where needed - Fixed.

 #### Validator Testing
 #### CSS